ualsg/ualsg.netlify.app/content/post/2021-01-ogc-cityjson-community-standard-public-comments/index.md

 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

 title: "OGC seeks public comment on new CityJSON Community Standard"
-subtitle: "CityJSON offers an easy-to-use alternative to the GML encoding of CityGML 2.0 for the storage and exchange of 3D city models."
+subtitle: "CityJSON offers an easy-to-use alternative to the GML encoding of CityGML 2.0 for the storage and exchange of 3D city models"
-summary: "CityJSON offers an easy-to-use alternative to the GML encoding of CityGML 2.0 for the storage and exchange of 3D city models."
+summary: "CityJSON offers an easy-to-use alternative to the GML encoding of CityGML 2.0 for the storage and exchange of 3D city models"
 authors: [admin]
 tags: [cityjson, ogc, 3d, 3d city models]
 categories: []